 There were warning clues, like the trip leader telling us that one of the greatest dangers we’d face was trenchfoot, since our boots would never be dry as we constantly forded streams.
 Trenchfoot causes your feet to go numb, turn red and blue, then black with gangrene and loss of circulation.

-The trip, organized and run by the Sierra Club, would begin on Kodiak Island where we would rendezvous before flying by float plane to a small lake on the Katmai peninsula where the backpack would begin.
-Don, the Sierra Club leader, rated this 12-day backpack Moderate, midway between Easy and Strenuous, a grand total of 15 miles hiking.
-I’d backpacked over ten miles a day last year at high elevation with a heavy pack, so I was undaunted when Don said we’d be traveling up to six miles a day off trail.
+The trip would begin on Kodiak Island where we would rendezvous before flying by float plane to a small lake on the Katmai peninsula where the backpack would begin.
+Don, the leader, rated this 12-day backpack Moderate, midway between Easy and Strenuous, a grand total of 15 miles hiking.
+I’d backpacked over 10 miles a day last year at high elevation in the Sierras with a heavy pack, so I was undaunted when Don said we’d be traveling up to six miles a day off trail.
+Sounded easy, no problem.
 We’d done that in Denali National Park in 1999, hiking into 70 mile an hour winds to make our way up the Toklat river.

 In preparation for the trip, I’d practiced hefting my backpack on and yanked a muscle in my back.
 I felt like a china teacup ready to shatter every time I lifted something.
 On Sunday, the day before the trip was to start, I told everyone assembled there on Kodiak Island I couldn’t go.
 Dan knew therapeutic massage and hammered my throbbing muscle to a lower level of pain.
 I still couldn’t go on Monday despite Dan’s help, but high winds kept us from flying to our Katmai National Park starting point.
 On Tuesday, the high winds increased and I had another day to recover.
 I still was in pain, but the trip leader, Don, assured me I’d be able to do the trip, and Jeffery would be lifting my pack onto my back, so I decided to go.